qaalabs/DE5M6/docs/day4/sprint1.md

 ---

 ### Data Flow Visualization (2 points)
-**Story:** As a Data Engineer, I want to visualize our ETL data flow so that team members understand the pipeline structure.
+!!! abstract "As a Data Engineer, I want to visualize our ETL data flow so that team members understand the pipeline structure."

 **Key Tasks:**

 - Map current ETL process flow
 - Create visual diagram of data movement
 - Identify potential bottlenecks or failure points